 To get started, find a project budget template that works for your business.
 Here are a few resources to check out.

 - To start filling out your budget, download one of these Vertex42 budget templates

-- If you want more information on the thinking and planning that goes into calculating project costs, you’ll want to read this guide on how to create a project budget.
+- If you want more information on the thinking and planning that goes into calculating project costs, you’ll want to read this guide.

 A guide to project budget management: common challenges and solutions

 Now that you have a starting point for your project budget, there are a number of processes and tools to put in place before the project begins.
 Once these systems are in use, you’ll be able to quickly see threats to project budgets before you’re working on round five or six of reworks.

 In fact, with a mindset centered on project budget management, hopefully you’ll never even get to round five.